jonjlee/tonic/_posts/2015-06-23-no-abx-for-aom.md

 ### Why is this study important?

-* There have been **tons of studies** on antibiotics and AOM published in high powered journals **with conflicting results**.
+* There are **tons of studies** on antibiotics and AOM in high powered journals **with conflicting results**.
 A big one with 300 patients [in 2011 in the New England Journal][NEJM] showed to the opposite conclusion. **This is a meta-analysis**, which is the best form of evidence, and it was **updated in 2015**.
 Cochrane's known for high quality reviews and updates their articles regularly.
-* Since the original article in 2004, this study been [cited](https://scholar.google.com/scholar?cites=16813170742658441819) [>500](https://scholar.google.com/scholar?cites=13995223531602721090) times.
+* Since the original 2004 article, this study's been [cited](https://scholar.google.com/scholar?cites=16813170742658441819) [>500](https://scholar.google.com/scholar?cites=13995223531602721090) times.

 ### Comparators